jucor/Scumm-theDocs/docs/_build/html/_sources/index.rst.txt

 Advanced features
 ============================

-For our more tech-savvy users, ScummVM has many cool advanced options.
+For our more experienced users, ScummVM has many cool advanced options.
 But don't worry, even if you're a beginner, our documentation will take you through how to optimize your game playing experience.

 -  **Advanced settings**: :doc:`advanced/configuration_file` | :doc:`advanced/render_modes` | :doc:`advanced/graphic_filters`